softr/mako-schema-builder/readme.md

 # Mako Schema Builder

-This is a simple database schema builder package for Mako Framework >=4.5.
+This is a simple database schema builder package for Mako Framework 4.0 and 4.1.

 This package runs on top of [Phinx](https://phinx.org/)